Faeryn/Outward_LegacyUpgrade/README.md

 <details>
     <summary>Spoiler</summary>
-    You have to put the item into a Legacy Chest to bond it.
+    You have to put the item into a Legacy Chest and then press the "Legacy Bond" button to bond it.
 </details>

 #### Stage 3: